DataFire/Integrations/integrations/generated/azure_reservations/README.md

   * message `string`: The message giving detailed information about the status code.
   * statusCode [ReservationStatusCode](#reservationstatuscode)

-### Location
+### InstanceFlexibility
-* Location `string` (values: westus, eastus, eastus2, northcentralus, westus2, southcentralus, centralus, westeurope, northeurope, eastasia, southeastasia, japaneast, japanwest, brazilsouth, australiaeast, australiasoutheast, southindia, westindia, centralindia, canadacentral, canadaeast, uksouth, westcentralus, ukwest): Location in which the Resources needs to be reserved.
-It cannot be changed after the resource has been created.
+* InstanceFlexibility `string` (values: On, Off): Turning this on will apply the reservation discount to other VMs in the same VM size group.
+Only specify for VirtualMachines reserved resource type.

 ### MergeProperties
 * MergeProperties `object`